truenas/documentation/content/Solutions/RemoteAccess.md

 After the installation completes and you see the app status as **Running** you can navigate back to your [Tailscale Machines](https://login.tailscale.com/admin/machines) list to see your TrueNAS system listed.

-Using the `Addresses` listed for TrueNAS, you can now reach your TrueNAS host, including Shares, Apps and other services from your other [Tailscale clients](https://tailscale.com/download) anywhere in the world.
+Using the **Addresses**  listed for TrueNAS, you can now reach your TrueNAS host, including shares, apps, and other services from your other [Tailscale clients](https://tailscale.com/download) anywhere in the world.